FionaVerzivolli/FionaVerzivolli/README.md

 - **Other Tools**: Git, Postman, Figma, Google Cloud, Gradle, JUnit, AWS

 🚀 **Current Projects**
 - Developing **BalanceAI**, an assessment tool for literacy and language aimed at elementary and middle school students.
-- Creating an **interactive campus map** called **EventHiveUofT**, enabling students to explore, navigate UofT's campus, and RSVP to UofT campus events.

 **Some Cool Stats:**